chaichontat-thesis/notes/content/Real Analysis/ML.md

 * Lagrange dual gives the lower bound of $p^∗$.

 Dual problem (often easier to solve) is

 $$
 \begin{align}
   \max \quad &g(λ) \\
   \mathrm{s.t.} \quad &λ ⪰ 0.
 \end{align}
 $$

+* Usually we have strong duality for convex problems.
+* Slater's constraint for strong duality (problem must be strictly feasible).